 With experience in every Montessori cycle, Giselle brings extensive understanding from her Education Support role and previous years in child care and public school education.
 With a passion to ensuring a child’s learning journey begins from a happy and confident experience, Giselle most loves watching a child grow more confident from accomplishing a task independently.
 She appreciates the Montessori method of learning through perceived play and especially enjoys working in our Playgroup because of te environment that allows children to reach their own potential.

-Giselle has two children and, along with her husband, has cared for over thirty children as a foster carer over the last 15 years.
+Giselle has two children and, along with her husband, has cared for over thirty children as a foster carer since the year 2000.

 Children’s House Directress